 Sound Waves, a school newspaper, is published monthly by the students and reports on student activities and items of general interest.

 Counseling.
 Bloomington: The School of Nursing has an office in the Junior Division, Maxwell Hall.
-A faculty member from the School of Nursing is available for one full day a week for purposes of counseling, guidance, and interpretation of the program.
+A faculty member from the counseling, guidance, and interpretation of the program.